apollographql/apollo-server/docs/source/federation/entities.md

 >You **cannot** require fields that are defined in a service besides the entity's originating service.

-In the above example, if a client requests a product's `shippingEstimate`, Apollo Gateway will first obtain the product's `size` and `weight` from the `products` service, then pass those values to the `shipping` service.
+In the above example, if a client requests a product's `shippingEstimate`, the gateway will first obtain the product's `size` and `weight` from the `products` service, then pass those values to the `shipping` service.
 This enables you to access those values directly from your resolver:

 ```js{4}
 {